Russia-Ukraine: First US troop reinforcements arrive in Poland | DW | 05.02.2022

 TV footage showed temporary accommodation being prepared at the G2A Arena in the southern Polish town of Jasionka, while workers could be seen building a fence around the venue.

-Washington said last week it would send about 3,000 additional troops to eastern Europe to defend NATO members against any "aggression."
+Washington said last week that it would send about 3,000 additional troops to Central and Eastern Europe to defend NATO members against any "aggression."

 This will include 2,000 troops being moved from the US to Germany and Poland.
 Another 1,000 US soldiers already in Germany are being sent to Romania.

-The US and its allies have accused Russia of amassing some 100,000 troops on the borders of Ukraine in preparation for an invasion of its neighbor.
+The US and its allies have accused Russia of amassing some 100,000 troops on the borders of Ukraine in preparation for an invasion.

 The US and EU have vowed to impose devastating sanctions on Moscow if it attacks.

 Russia has denied the plans, but says it could take unspecified military measures if its demands are not met.
-Among other demands, the Kremlin want NATO to pledge never to admit Ukraine as a member.
+Among other demands, the Kremlin wants NATO to pledge to never admit Ukraine as a member.

 NATO defense ministers are expected to discuss further reinforcements at their next meeting on February 16-17.